jdpr007/PIManager/README.md

 World of Warcraft/_retail_/Interface/AddOns/PIManager/
 ```

 Then `/reload` or restart the game.
-On login the addon prints a confirmation and creates a Blizzard macro named `PIManager`.
+On login the addon prints a confirmation, and it creates the `PIManager` macro once you've fully entered the world.

 ## How it works